Valence707/Valence707/README.md

 - 👋 Hi, I’m @Valence707
 - 👀 I’m interested in math, science, logic, and solving problems.
-- 🌱 I’m currently about Elon Musk, how to write good programs, math, and all sorts of good nerd stuff.
-- 💞️ I’m looking to collaborate on...
-Well, that's TBD as of now.
 - 📫 How to reach me: EMAIL: valence707@gmail.com, REDDIT: u/Valence77

 <!---